DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 such as the 'obscured transparency' category we have mentioned, inopacity, and so forth, to make it truly operational.

-### Enriching the remediation model: Media resistance, demediation opacification
+### Enriching the Remediation Model: Media Resistance, Demediation Opacification

 We have seen the breakthroughs achieved by intermedial research up to the mid-2000s, and looked at resistance to remediation and the media